 When dealing with people, remember you are not dealing with creatures of logic, but with creatures of emotion.

 We aren’t machines.
 We are all gifted with the power to feel and we should be extremely proud of it.

 If you are someone high on emotional intelligence, you will be able to relate to these 6 perks of being an emotional person:

-6 Ways Being An Emotional Person Is A Blessing In Disguise
+6 Reasons Being Emotional Is Actually A Good Thing

 1. Being emotional leads to meaningful relationships.

 Letting others peek into your vulnerabilities might seem a bit too much for you, but it’s the ultimate strength.
 Being able to feel the other person, and also effectively display one’s emotions takes a person to have higher emotionality.

 Whether it’s a romantic or platonic relationship, the exchange of emotions fosters understanding.
 Emotions make two people more connected.
 It acts as a nourishing agent to full forward a relationship.

 Two emotional people in a relationship make for a wonderful couple, who can easily sense and cater to each other.

 2. Being emotional intensifies your experiences.